 In reality, weight training fat loss is simpler to attain than most might think, you need to have 3 simple; but important components brought into the fat loss equation:

-o Weight training – is going to strengthen, build bone and muscle, this produces positive effects, such as:
+o Weight training – is going to strengthen, build bone and muscle, producing positive effects, such as:

 o Increasing muscle strength, (increases athletic body-shape and muscle tone, stronger, toned muscles increase your fat burning furnace/metabolism).